uvarc/rc-learning/content/courses/cpp-introduction/variables.md

 ### Floating Point Numbers

-loating-point numbers are representations of the mathematical real numbers.
+Floating-point numbers are representations of the mathematical real numbers.
 However, due to the inherent finiteness of the computer, they have distinct properties.